Monday 14 July 2014

 Internet safety was the focus of a one day event at Southampton Solent University aimed at tackling the growing threat of Cybercrime.

-Hosted by the University’s Criminology department, the conference examined both national and local Cybercrime training for the police and young people.
+Hosted by the University’s Law and criminology department, the conference examined both national and local Cybercrime training for the police and young people.

 Divided into two sessions, the morning slot included presentations and meetings on Mainstreaming Cybercrime Training and a presentation from the IT company Integritie about its anti-bullying software.
 Attending were The College of Policing, Hampshire Police, Portsmouth City Council’s E-Safety unit, Solent Criminology, and the Deputy Police and Crime Commissioner, Mr Robin Jarman.